 By Teachers, For Teachers

-With the 11-year anniversary of the 9/11 terrorist attacks approaching, now is the time for you and your students to commemorate that infamous day in American history.
+With the anniversary of the 9/11 terrorist attacks happening soon, now is the time for you and your students to commemorate that infamous day in American history.

 We've collected some thought-provoking activities, writing prompts, teacher-recommended resources and lesson plan sites to help you out.

 Language Arts Lesson: Seal Team 6 Bulletproof Dog Reading Activity

 PBS America Responds

 Valuable resources and lessons regarding tolerance, peace, Afghanistan, terrorism and Amerca at war.

 Whether you’re looking for op-eds on the topic, lesson ideas or historical documents, the New York Times is a great place to start.

 How Do You Teach about 9/11?

 Teaching and Learning About 9/11 With the New York Times